ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

 ------------------------------------

 ``security`` function was designed to request data of a timeframe *higher* than the current chart timeframe.
-For example, if you have a 60 minute chart, you can request 240, D, W (or any higher timeframe) and plot the results.
+On a 60min chart, this would mean requesting 240, D, W, or any higher timeframe.

-It's not recommended to request data of a timeframe *lower* that the current chart timeframe (for example 1 minute data from 5 minute chart).
+It is not recommended to request data of a timeframe *lower* that the current chart timeframe, for example 1min data from a 5min chart.
 The main problem with such a case is that some part of a 1 minute data will be inevitably lost, as it's impossible to display it on a 5 minute chart and not to break the time axis.
-So the ``security`` behaviour could be rather weird.
+In such cases the behavior of ``security`` can be rather unexpected.
 The next example illustrates this::

     // Add this script on a "5" minute chart